Owner/Trainer/Head Riding Instructor

 Sonya believes anyone can enjoy and learn from animals regardless of their abilities or disabilities.
 A therapeutic riding program has been implemented at Horse Sense, and an Equine Therapy program incorporating a psychologist, as horses can help heal the human spirit as well.

 All these accomplishments were done with help from friends and volunteers.
-Sonya's family has no interest in the horse industry, and is not supportive.
+Sonya's family has no interest in the horse industry.
 Her ex-husband did not participate in the growing of the business and was unfaithful, as well as an emotional and financial drain.
-Sonya had faith and did not let this stop her from her passion.
-It took a lot of blood sweat and tears, and a firm belief in turning cants into cans that made Horse Sense what it is today.
+It took a lot of blood sweat and tears, and a firm belief in God who turned can nots into can dos, that made Horse Sense what it is today.
 It’s her desire to share the joy of all the animals that keeps her going.
 To help people.
 And to not just meet their expectations, but to exceed them... making them the best that they can be.